Trump vetoes Calif. fishing bill over seafood trade deficit

 It is illegal to use these nets in U.S. territorial waters of the Atlantic Ocean and the Gulf of Mexico, and off the coasts of Washington state, Oregon, Alaska and Hawaii.
 They remain legal in federal waters off California’s coast.

-In 2018, California passed a four-year phase out of large-mesh drift gillnets in state waters to protect marine life.
+In 2018, California passed a four-year phaseout of large-mesh drift gillnets in state waters to protect marine life.

 The bill Trump vetoed would have extended similar protections to federal waters off California’s shoreline within five years and authorized the National Oceanic and Atmospheric Administration to help the commercial fishing industry switch to more sustainable types of gear.